CocoaPods/blog.cocoapods.org/_posts/2015-03-16-CocoaPods.org-Take-Two.md

 ## Backstory.

 The CocoaPods web site is an interesting beast.
-In October 2013, we set around [rewriting][2] the CocoaPods web pages.
+In October 2013, we started [rewriting][2] the CocoaPods web pages.
 We centralized the documentation, created a blog and redesigned everything.

 We settled on using a mix of middleman pages and jekyll.
-Given that, at the time, there was no central database for CocoaPods, it made sense to try and keep it as a static site for speed and maintainability.
+Given that, at the time, there was no central database for CocoaPods, it made sense to try to keep it as a static site for speed and maintainability.
 Once [CocoaDocs v2][3] launched in May 2014, I set my sights on trying to move cocoapods.org a little bit closer to my larger vision of what the website would provide.

 In an ideal world, you should be able to find a library that fits your constraints using just the front page of CocoaPods.org.
 Often there is more than one library, and that’s where things gets a bit more complex.
-In previous versions of the site, in order to choose between multiple libraries, you need to open them up on GitHub in separate tabs and compare.
+In previous versions of the site, in order to choose between multiple libraries, you needed to open them up on GitHub in separate tabs and compare.
 Now, you don’t need to. 🎉

 ## Here’s how it works